ForwardStar/WeClone-WeChatMsg/README.md

 # WeClone-WeChatMsg

 This repository is forked from https://github.com/xming521/WeClone.
-The only difference is that this repository could handle datasets extracted from [WeChatMsg](https://github.com/LC044/WeChatMsg/tree/master), and optimizes the data preprocessing.
+The only difference is that we add support for datasets extracted from [WeChatMsg](https://github.com/LC044/WeChatMsg/tree/master), and optimizes the data preprocessing to enhance the data quality.

 To tune the LLM model with your chat history, firstly download [MemoTrace](https://memotrace.cn/).
 Log in to WeChat PC and migrate your WeChat data to it.
-Then export your chat histories to CSV files.
-Then follow the same procedure as instructed in WeClone repository.
+Then export your chat histories to CSV files, and follow the same procedure as instructed in WeClone repository to train the model.

 Please note that this repository is only for personal use.
 Do not copy or share.